 Families (and all kinds of campers) will enjoy the amenities and convenient accessibility at Upper Pines Campground.

 “Upper Pines is very relaxing and has a great family vibe to it.
 I would recommend this to any camper, whether an avid camper or a first timer.” –Aaron S.

 7. Bring Your Own Toilet Paper

 When you’re dealing with crowds, unfortunately things can get messy — and by things, we mean bathrooms.
 While Upper Pines does generally have well-kept bathrooms, it’s not a bad idea to bring your own toilet paper.
 Just be sure to dispose of it properly.

 “The restroom is fairly clean but sometimes it runs out of toilet paper like I experienced my first time here.” –Phillip L.

 8. Enjoy a dip in the river after hiking

 With so many beautiful hiking trails around Upper Pines Campground, you’re bound to work up a sweat.
 The Merced River offers a refreshing opportunity to take a dip and cool off after a day of activity.

 “Upper Pines sits along the Merced River, and just on the North edge of the campgrounds for the valley.
 It location is great for access to the trailheads for Half Dome, Mirror Lake and Nevada Falls.
-The whole campsite has a great view looking up at Half Dome.
-The river is a perfect spot to wash off or cool down after a hike.” –The Dyrt camper Derek B.
+The whole campsite has a great view looking up at Half Dome.” –The Dyrt camper Derek B.